rgrgrg18/pastebin_cpy/README.md

 * AWS services are used to store post data, each paste takes up no more than 1MB data

-* To quickly get the texts of pastes we use redis, where stored the most popular pastes
+* To quickly get the texts and info of pastes we use redis, where stored the most popular pastes

-* To store paste settings and get them quickly, we use the configuration from PostgreSQL and LFU cache

 * The files are stored in .bin, we use base64 for translation

 ## How to build and run locally

-* Install all the necessary libraries: [aws-sdk-cpp](https://github.com/aws/aws-sdk-cpp), [pqxx](https://github.com/jtv/libpqxx), [redis-plus-plus](https://github.com/sewenew/redis-plus-plus), [gRPC](https://grpc.io/docs/languages/cpp/quickstart/) and their dependencies
+* Copy our repository and after that open `config.h` and change the parameters according to the sample.

+> You can use any version of the configuration file depending on the availability of individual postgresql and redis services.
+Be sure to specify the aws parameters.

+* Install docker-compose

+* Go to [`docker/client/`](docker/client/) and run `./create.sh`

+* Run `./up.sh no-logs` (running without logs)

 * To work with aws, go to the directory `~/.aws/` (macOS / Linux)

 * make file credentials and fill it:

 ```bash
 [default]